 The parents of Kalamia State School show genuine interest in and concern for their children's education by supporting the school's many activities.
-Many parents attend parent education programs, and provide assistance with school programs and initiatives.
+Many parents provide assistance with school programs and initiatives.
 Our parents always support class activities, excursions, camps, tuckshop, providing transport to and from sport and cultural activities, and assisting with swimming classes.